-The Two Year MSW: Entry with a Bachelor degree in a related field or discipline, and two years (24 months full-time equivalent) human service experience (66 credit hours).
+MSW Foundation Year: Entry with a Bachelor degree in a related field or discipline, and two years (24 months full-time equivalent) human service experience (66 credit hours).

 For full-time students, this will consist of a minimum two years (24 months) program of course and practica.
 A thesis or practicum report is required following completion of course work.
-An oral defense is required for the thesis or practicum.
+An oral defense is required for the thesis.
 This route normally includes 66 credit hours, consisting of 33 credit hours in each of the two years.

-One Year MSW
+MSW